kindht/CarND-Term1-Project3-Traffic_Sign_Classsification/README.md

 This is the 3rd project in the course of Self-Driving Car at Udacity

-The project used deep neural networks and convolutional neural networks to classify traffic signs
+The project used deep neural networks and convolutional neural networks to classify traffic signs.

+The project implemented classical **LeNet** Architecture using **TensorFlow**

 The steps involved in this project are the following:
 * Load the data set